PsychNeuro/ed1/book/glossary.md

 #### action potential
 is the output signal of a +neuron --- also known as a +spike --- which is driven by special +channels that propagate an electrical signal along the +axon to communicate to other neurons.

+#### acetylcholine
+(ACh) is a +neuromodulator released by the *basal forebrain cholinergic nuclei* that modulates attention, arousal and learning --- it is affected by nicotine.

 #### adaptation
 is a property of a +neuron where it tends to respond less vigorously over time to the same input stimulus.
 This is an important aspect of +contrast as it causes neurons to respond to new things while ignoring older things.
 It also refers to a similar process in sensory +receptors where they adjust their responses to stimuli over time.

 #### addiction
 is an informal term referring to a cluster of effects characterizing +dependence on a drug, typically measured in terms of +tolerance and the presence of +withdrawal-symptoms.

+#### ADHD
+stands for *attention deficit hyperactivity disorder*, which is a developmental disorder characterized by two distinct dominant symptoms: difficulty sustaining attention, and hyperactivity (inability to sit still).
+See Chapter 11 for more details.

+#### adrenaline
+is a +hormone that is released by the +sympathetic-nervous-system in response to acute stressors, to prepare for "fight or flight" responses.

 #### agnosia
 is the lack of knowledge, often combined with a particular domain in which a person experiences this lack of knowledge, such as +prosopagnosia which is the lack of knowledge about faces (+prosocial agnosia).

+#### agonists
+are chemicals that facilitate or activate a given +neurotransmitter pathway, as compared to +antagonists.
+There are many different possible biological mechanisms, including direct binding to a target +receptor, increasing the release of neurotransmitter, blocking +reuptake, etc.

+#### amnesia
+is the inability to form new memories (technically known as *anterograde* amnesia), or retrieve existing ones (*retrograde* amnesia), specifically used to refer to +episodic memories encoded by the +hippocampus.

 #### AMPA
 is the main type of +excitatory +channels on a +neuron, activated by +glutamate, and allowing sodium (Na+) +ions to enter the receiving neuron and thus increasing the positive charge.